xingyu-fu/xingyu-fu.github.io/index.md

 I am a PhD candidate in Operations Management at the School of Business and Management, Department of ISOM, the Hong Kong University of Science and Technology.

 My research interests include:
-- Socially Responsible Operations (e.g., climate change, farmer welfare)
+- Socially Responsible Operations (e.g., climate change, farmer welfare, public facility, poverty)
 - Business Analytics (e.g., platform economy, om-marketing interface)

 * * *